wormhole-foundation/xdapp-book/src/technical/env/wlv.md

 Q: Anvil isn't working

-- While Foundry's 'forge' tool is the generally recommended tool for EVM contract compilation, Anvil isn't currently compatible with guardian.
+- While Foundry's 'forge' tool is the generally recommended tool for EVM contract compilation, Anvil isn't currently compatible with guardiand.
 Anvil reports block headers in a way which is non-compliant with go-ethereum, which means the guardian node can't correctly read anvil headers.